TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

 - Always binary search on value, not index, when multi-row sorted only row-wise.
-- Use upperBound to count â‰¤ mid.
+- Use upperBound to count ≤ mid.
-- Lowest possible matrix element â†’ low
+- Lowest possible matrix element → low
-- Highest possible â†’ high
+- Highest possible → high
 - Final answer = low
-- Total length is odd â†’ no need to average two middle values.
+- Total length is odd → no need to average two middle values.

-- **âš ï¸ Pitfalls**
+- **⚠️ Pitfalls**
-    - Using flatten or heap â†’ TLE
+    - Using flatten or heap → TLE
     - Using full matrix min & max incorrectly
     - Mistaking for 2D sorted full matrix (it's not)
     - Confusing median index condition